-6.1 All applications for academic promotion must be on the official Academic Promotion Application Form.
+6.1 All applications must be on the official Academic Promotion Application Form.

-7. Submission of applications
+7. Submission of Applications

-7.1 Applications must be submitted by email to promotion@usc.edu.au by 5.00 pm AEST on the closing date, which is specified in the call for applications.
-Any late applications are not accepted.
+7.1 Applications are submitted by email to promotion@usc.edu.au by 5.00 pm AEST on the closing date, which is specified in the call for applications.
+Late applications will not be accepted.